Securities Attorneys for Financial Advisors with Employment Disputes

 Are you a financial advisor with an employment dispute with your former employer?
 If so, The White Law Group may be able to help you.
 Licensed financial professionals, registered with FINRA, can face a variety of legal actions that can affect their ability to change jobs or even continue in their profession.

-- Retaliation /whistleblower claims – If a broker-dealer terminates an employee for reporting a compliance violation or some other unlawful or unethical activity (or stopping this employee from doing so), this can be grounds for a retaliation or whistleblower claim against the firm.
+2. Retaliation/Whistleblower Claims: If a broker-dealer terminates an employee for reporting a compliance violation or preventing the employee from doing so, it can be grounds for a retaliation or whistleblower claim against the firm.

-- Solicitation / raiding claims – Such claims generally involve the recruitment of brokers from one firm to another and usually includes the firm losing the advisors to sue the acquiring firm.
-Oftentimes the advisors are caught in the middle and they may even need separate representation (apart from the attorneys hired by their new firm) to ensure that their interests are protected.
+3. Solicitation/Raiding Claims: Solicitation/raiding claims often involve the recruitment of brokers from one firm to another.
+In such cases, the firm losing the advisors may sue the acquiring firm.
+Advisors caught in the middle may require separate representation to ensure their interests are protected.

-- Tortious interference with a business relationship – If a former employer is interfering with your ability to make a living or to work with a particular client, you may have a claim for tortious (intentional) interference with a business relationship.
+5. Tortious Interference with a Business Relationship: If a former employer interferes with your ability to make a living or work with a particular client, you may have a claim for tortious (intentional) interference with a business relationship.

 Securities employment disputes are governed by the FINRA Code of Arbitration for Industry Disputes.
 FINRA Rule 13200 states that except as otherwise provided in the Code, a dispute must be arbitrated under the Code if the dispute arises out of the business activities of a member or an associated person and is between or among: Members (i.e. broker-dealers); Members and Associated Persons (i.e. financial advisors); or Associated Persons.